bids-apps/giga_connectome/paper/paper.md

 # Statement of need

-Giga-connectome is created for large scale deployment on multiple `fMRIPrep` preprocessed neuroimaging datasets.
+`giga-connectome` is created for large scale deployment on multiple `fMRIPrep` preprocessed neuroimaging datasets.
 We aimed to create a tool that is lightweight in terms of code base complexity, software dependencies, and command line interface (CLI).
 The current software follows the BIDS-apps API [@bidsapp] and is the first of its kind that creates outputs in the BIDS-connectome.
 Both users and developers would benefit from the detailed definition of BIDS-apps API and BIDS-connectome for shared usage documentation and development guidelines.